vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/15/_index.md

-⌊Whitney's ms. appears to indicate that he intended to give to each *paryāya-sūkta* a heading (in **Clarendon type**, as before); and I have thought it well, for the sake of convenience and typographical clearness, to carry out his apparent intent—Moreover, ​to facilitate reference to the Bombay edition, I have added, in ell-brackets (⌊ ⌋), the numbers of SPP's minor divisions, wherever the latter differ from those of the Berlin edition.⌋
+⌊Whitney's ms. appears to indicate that he intended to give to each *paryāya-sūkta* a heading (in **Clarendon type**, as before); and I have thought it well, for the sake of convenience and typographical clearness, to carry out his apparent intent—Moreover, to facilitate reference to the Bombay edition, I have added, in ell-brackets (⌊ ⌋), the numbers of SPP's minor divisions, wherever the latter differ from those of the Berlin edition.⌋